 The student's qualifying examination will be developed by the student's committee (Chair and second member at the minimum; the third member can choose to participate.) in conjunction with the other PA faculty.
 The members of the student's Committee and one outside PA faculty member will assess the overall quality of the qualifying examination with a grade of pass or fail, based on the view of the majority.
-This is a two part examination; the first part is written and the second oral.
+This is a two-part examination; the first part is written and the second oral.
 The written examination will consist of a series of questions specific to the student's topical area of interest and one general public administration question.
-If the student does not pass the written examination, they cannot take the oral exam.
-The oral exam will be administered over the course of 1 day from 8:00 am to 5:00 pm.
-The second part of the exam will be on a different day; it consists of an oral examination by the student's committee and the PA faculty that choose to attend.
-The oral exam is a free ranging discussion for the student to demonstrate public administration competency specific to their specialization area.
-The student can attempt to pass the examination twice.
+All students who complete the written exam will be required to take the second part of the exam on a different day; it consists of an oral examination by the student's committee and the Public Administration faculty that choose to attend.
+The oral exam is a free-ranging discussion in which the student must demonstrate public administration competency relevant to their specialization area.
+The decision of whether a student has passed the qualifying exam will be based on the judgment of the committee considering both the written and oral exam performance of the student.